azeezolaniran2016/react-calculator/Readme.md

 # react-calculator

 This is a simple Calculator written using Node and React.
-It's written for this [tutorial]() on medium post
+It was written as a guide to following this [tutorial]().

 ## Getting Started